The Sounds: Crossing the Rubicon

 The Sounds released their third studio album Crossing the Rubicon, on 2 June 2009, via Original Signal Recordings (US and Canada) and Arnioki Records, their independent label.
 They collaborated with Mark Saunders as well as James Iha and Adam Schlesinger on the album.
 The album was mixed by Tim Palmer (Bowie, Pearl Jam, HIM, Cure) at his '62 Studios.
-(They performed the song "No One Sleeps When I'm Awake" on Last Call with Carson Daly on 12 February 2009, which was the first single from the album.
+The band performed the song "No One Sleeps When I'm Awake" on Last Call with Carson Daly on 12 February 2009, which was the first single from the album.
 The song was also included in CW's new show The Vampire Diaries in the "Haunted" episode.
-The title of the third album was inspired by the Julius Caesar quote and refers to the band's separation from their previous record label and became independent.
-Their second single, "Beatbox", was featured on American Idol.
+The title of the third album was inspired by Julius Caesar's act of defiance of January, 49 BC and refers to the band's separation from their previous record label and resultant independence.
+The album's second single, "Beatbox", was featured on American Idol.
 "Dorchester Hotel" was released as a third single in Germany only.

 As of February 2010, two official videos have been released off of Crossing the Rubicon.
 They are "No One Sleeps When I'm Awake" (directed by Michael Schmelling of A76 Productions) and "Beatbox" (directed by Manuel Concha of Concha Films).

 The Sounds was the special guest on the No Doubt Summer Tour in 2009, starting in May 2009 in outdoor amphitheaters and arenas across the US and Canada.
 The Sounds also played a series of headline shows around the US and Canada in late April and early May prior to joining the No Doubt tour.
 These headlining shows featured Chicago synth-rockers Hey Champ, who created a remix of "Beatbox".

 On 12 September 2009, The Sounds embarked on a world tour to promote the new album.
 Foxy Shazam and Semi Precious Weapons joined them as support in the United States and Matt and Kim supported them in Europe.